anduinmooney/doctor_hunter/README.md

 ## Known Bugs

-_For some reason, the api call will randomly not work.
-This seems to happen 1/4th-1/5th of the time, and I'm currently looking for a workaround_
+_No bugs are known.
+Adding a search view fixed my issues with getting the API call to work 100% of the time, not entirely sure why as of yet, but I can't complain_

 ## Support and contact details